aimclub/GEFEST/docs/tutorials/sample.rst

     max_length = np.linalg.norm(np.array([max(coord_X) - min(coord_X), max(coord_Y) - min(coord_Y)]))

+7. **Definition of the cost function **

-Cost function defining as sum of cost of structure and wave height at the target points
+*There is a cost function as sum of cost of structure and wave height at the target points*

 .. code-block:: python